 What types of bariatric surgery?

-In lap band surgery, an adjustable ring is put around the top part of the stomach to create a very small pouch that increases the time food remains in the top part of the stomach.
+In gastric band (or lap band) surgery, an adjustable ring is put around the top part of the stomach to create a very small pouch that increases the time food remains in the top part of the stomach.

-In gastric bypass, a small stomach pouch is created by stapling.
+In gastric bypass surgery, a small stomach pouch is created by stapling.
 This is joined directly to the small intestine after some of the intestine has been removed.
 Food bypasses most of the stomach and fewer calories are absorbed.

 In gastric sleeve surgery, most of the stomach is removed, including the part that makes a hormone which makes you feel hungry.